The Best e-Procurement Systems for Public Procurement - 24 Rules

-Selecting the right e-procurement system is always a long-lasting puzzle in public institutions, PIUs and International Organizations.
+Selecting the right e-procurement system is always a long-lasting puzzle in public institutions and International Organizations.

-In the world of Public Procurement there are 24 rules to evaluate your procurement software against.
+In the world of Public Procurement there are 24 rules to evaluate the quality of your procurement software.
 If your e-procurement system encompasses 75% - 80% of these rules, you can consider you have a good product.
 If more – the best in class.
 If less, you will eventually have to move to another e-procurement solution provider.
 It’s just a matter of time.

 The rules described below (not in order of importance) provide vital parameters for every e-procurement system that aims at organizing and managing open, transparent, effective and fair tenders.